corona-warn-app/cwa-documentation/scoping_document.md

 ![Figure 1: User Journey](user_journey.png "User Journey")

 #### *Idea* phase
 In this phase, a person decides to get more information about the app.
 In this phase, persons may have different questions regarding usage of the app (application, data privacy, accessibility, and so on).
-It should be possible to have these questions answered before downloading the app (hotline, information on the websites of the RKI and Federal Ministry of Health (BMG), App Store/Google Play Store).
+It should be possible to have these questions answered before downloading the app (hotline, information on the websites of the RKI and Federal Ministry of Health (BMG), App Store, Google Play Store).

 #### *Installation* phase
-A person decides to download the app (App Store/Google Play Store) and, after the technical installation process, is given an introduction to the app the first time it is opened.
+A person decides to download the app (App Store or Google Play Store) and, after the technical installation process, is given an introduction to the app the first time it is opened.
 In this introductory phase, app users are given an overview of the functionality, terms of use, and privacy provisions; are asked for the necessary consent; and guided through the notification and other settings.

 #### *Usage* phase
 The usage phase is subdivided into four further areas, in which people who use the app have different needs.